Food Quality: 2 1/2 Stars

-Note: Four star Rating System from no stars = poor to Four stars = Best in Class
+Note: Four star Rating System from 1/2 Star = Poor to Four stars = Best in Class

-Eclectic with an upscale French Brasserie ambiance.
+Eclectic food with an upscale French Brasserie ambiance.

-Value: Very Good
+Value: Fair - Good

 Noise Level: Moderate -High

-Recommended For: Diners who enjoy upscale ambiance in a Trendy, energetic setting with well prepared French cuisine
+Recommended For: Diners who enjoy upscale ambiance in a Trendy, energetic setting with well prepared contemporary French cuisine

 Recommended dishes: When available, For breakfast, The Chocolate Croissants and the Croque Madame: For lunch, The Duck Confit w/ Mesculin Salad and French Fries; and for Dinner; The Coq au Vin w/ Chicken stewed in Red Wine, mushrooms, bacon and potato roest: and The Duck Leg Confit, w/ seared duck breast, Swiss chard & fingerling potatoes.